michielbdejong/meute/README.md

 # Butler

-* to use the butler service server-side, run `meute.getRsToken();` in the browser console while connected to your remoteStorage-account
+* to use the butler service server-side, run `meute.getButlerConfig();` in the browser console while connected to your remoteStorage-account